sh-tney/hillmanLab-utilities/docs/squeak-train.md

 ## Training a Denoiser

 We're going to make a new copy of our nice new analyzed data from our Detection network, and put it in a new folder.
-So I now have a copy of ```HillmanLab_Gen1_Recall``` called ```HillmanLab_Gen1_Parsed```.
+So I now have a copy of ```HillmanLab_Gen1_Recall``` called ```HillmanLab_Gen1_Recall_Parsed```.
 When I open this up, I'm going to load up a Detected Call File just like before, and see a familiar looking scene:

 **img21 - denoiser noise**

-While most of the correct calls in this file are pretty decent at getting boxes right, there's lots of just white noise like this which is being detected as a call.
+While most of the "true" calls in this file are pretty decent at getting boxes right, there's lots of just white noise like this which is being detected as a call.
 So we're going to ```Reject Call``` it again.
-But because the Denoising trainer actually relies on the Noise label, we need to set up our own labels - ***asdjajksdasdnkausdausdu***
+But because the Denoising trainer actually relies on the Noise label, we need to set up our own labels - In ```Tools > Call Classification > Add Custom Labels```.

 **img22 class label setup**

-***setup class label***
+In here, we can set any labels we want to any of the number keys, such that when looking at a Detection, you press the corresponding number key; and it'll take on the label appointed to that slot.
+While this is also used for Call Classification training, we're only interested in Noise training, so we only need two labels: ```Noise```, and ```USV```, as shown above.
+Then we just hit ```OK```.

 So now that we have that sorted, we should be able to just press the ```1``` Key, and we'll see that this has been updated to be both *Rejected*, and now has the label *Noise*.
 And we're going to go through this whole file like this just **Parsing**, which is to say we're only either having things *Rejected & Noise Flagged* **or** *Accepted & USV Flagged*, but we are ***NOT*** trimming any of the accepted USVs.

+**img23**

 ### Why Parsing, Why Not Trimming?

  - Another fair question would also be "why not just mark all those other calls we spent days doing as Noise at the same time?", and the answer is that our first dataset is for training a network to be as good at identifying random USVs spread across the file as a human.
 So for it to have trimmings & boxes that are similar to human accuracy, we need to train it on a dataset of human-marked USVs spread across a file.
 Monkey-See-Monkey-Do.
   - This network isn't trying to do that though, this network isn't trying to be good at finding noise inside a human-marked file.
 This network is trying to be good at taking the **Noise/False Positives** out of a *computer-marked* file; so we need to feed it training sets that are representative of that: the ones generated by the same network it's going to be preceded by in "real" analysis.
 Our going through parsing the yes/no state of the file being generated by the computer is us training our network to be good at saying ye/no to the same type of thing.

+### Continuing...

 I think it's also important in this process of Accepting/Rejecting being very binary, that we have clear guideliness on what we count as an Accept; as it's not as simple as being able to readjust a non-perfect yes; We only have Yes and No. This is naturally somewhat subjective to what kind of testing you want to do.